 YOUR FIRST APPOINTMENT

-Treatment adjustments are scheduled every 3 to 10 weeks: When scheduling appointments, please let us know what days and times work best for you.
+Treatment office visits are scheduled every 3 to 10 weeks.
 If you're running late or need to reschedule, please let us know at email@example.com.

 RISKS AND LIMITATIONS OF ORTHODONTIC TREATMENT

-While recognizing the benefits of a beautiful healthy smile, you should also be aware that, as with all healing arts, orthodontic treatment has limitations and potential risks.
-Please click here to review the American Association of Orthodontists' informed consent prior to orthodontic treatment.
+While recognizing the benefits of a healthy smile, you should also be aware that orthodontic treatment has limitations and potential risks, as with all healing arts.
+Please review the American Association of Orthodontists' informed consent before orthodontic treatment (click here)